tors42/chariot/README.md

 # Contact

 For any questions and/or feedback, feel free to open an issue in this project.
 Or use the [Discussions](https://github.com/tors42/chariot/discussions) feature of GitHub.
-Another means of contact could be through the [Lichess Discord server](https://discord.gg/lichess), look for the `#api-bots-boards` channel.
+Another means of contact could be through the [Lichess Discord server](https://discord.gg/lichess), look for the `#lichess-api-support` channel.